kanofiadmasu/medlink-website/README.md

 # MedLink

 ## Pourpose of the Webpage
-This is a sample landing page was built in 2023, for a non-profit association called Addis-Medlink, which aims to provide medical support through donation and fund rasing for financially challanged people with chronic diseases like diabetes, hypertension and many more.
+This is a sample landing page that was built in 2023 for a non-profit association called Addis-Medlink, which aims to provide medical support through donation and fund rasing for financially challanged people with chronic diseases like diabetes, hypertension and many more.
 This landing page was built as a prototype for the main version of the landing page.

 ## Technologies used to build
 Simple web technologies were used to model this landing page.